radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-details/endpoints-overview.md

 ### Disabling LDAPS

-To disable the LDAPS endpoint, toggle the LDAPS endpoint (which is green)
+To disable the LDAPS endpoint, toggle the LDAPS endpoint (which is green).

-A message appears on the Environment Details Panel that says **Deleting environment LDAPS endpoint**
+A message appears on the Environment Details Panel that says **Deleting environment LDAPS endpoint**.

 ![image description](images/delete-ldaps-conf.png)